Cleveland Clinic Abu Dhabi: Facilities

-Cleveland Clinic Abu Dhabi is a 23-acre facility with five clinical floors, three diagnostic and treatment levels and 13 floors of critical and acute inpatient units.
-The 409,234 square metre hospital currently has 364 patient beds, with the option to increase that level to 490, including 72 ICU beds, 4 post anesthesia care units (PACU) and 26 operating rooms.
-Having 340 doctors and 2,918 nurses and other workers, the hospital currently has more than 50 medical and surgical specialities and is designed to operate five different specialist centres of excellence covering digestive disease, eye, heart and vascular disorders, neurological treatment, and respiratory and critical care.
-There were more than 5,000 physicians from all around the world who had applied for the initial 175 doctor positions in the hospital.
-Those who were hired had to complete 40 interviews for the job - 20 in the US and another 20 in Abu Dhabi.
-Eighty percent of the successful applicants are US-trained, and the rest were trained in western Europe.
+Cleveland Clinic Abu Dhabi is a 23-acre facility with five clinical floors, three diagnostic and treatment levels, and 13 floors of critical and acute inpatient units.
+The hospital has 422,681 square metres of floor space and 411 patient beds, with capacity to expand to 490.
+Its facilities include 321 acute care beds, 90 critical care beds, and 26 operating rooms.
+The hospital offers more than 50 medical and surgical specialties through eight clinical institutes.
+And is designed to operate five different specialist centres of excellence covering digestive disease, eye, heart and vascular disorders, neurological treatment, and respiratory and critical care.

+More than 5,000 physicians from around the world applied for the initial 175 physician positions in the hospital.
+Those who were hired had to complete 40 interviews: 20 in the US and another 20 in Abu Dhabi.
+Eighty percent of the successful applicants were US-trained, and the rest were trained in Western Europe.

+Accreditations and designations

+The Department of Health - Abu Dhabi designated Cleveland Clinic Abu Dhabi as a Centre of Excellence for stroke, adult cardiac surgery, and for multi-organ transplants.

+CCAD received comprehensive stroke centre certification from the America Stroke Association, a division of the American Heart Association, in 2024.

+In 2025, its cardiac catheterisation laboratory received cardiac catheterisation lab accreditation with percutaneous coronary intervention from the American College of Cardiology.

+The hospital has also received Magnet designation from the American Nurses Credentialing Center in 2019 and was designated for a second time in 2024.
+It also received accreditation from the Accreditation Council for Continuing Medical Education as a provider of continuing medical education.